MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/new-in-windows-mdm-enrollment-management.md

     ![configure certificate selection window](images/certfiltering3.png)
 6. Click **OK** to close the windows to get back to the main rasphone.exe dialog box.
 7. Close the rasphone dialog box.
-8. Continue following the procedure in the [EAP configuration](eap-configuration.md) topic from Step 9 to get an EAP TLS profile with appropriate filtering.
+8. Continue following the procedure in the [EAP configuration](eap-configuration.md) article from Step 9 to get an EAP TLS profile with appropriate filtering.

 > [!NOTE]
 > You can also set all the other applicable EAP Properties through this UI as well.
 A guide to what these properties mean can be found in [Extensible Authentication Protocol (EAP) Settings for Network Access](https://technet.microsoft.com/library/hh945104.aspx).